ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 - Navigate to Steam -> Right click BG3 -> Properties -> Updates and change “Automatic Updates” to “Only Update This Game When I Launch It.”
 - Never launch the game via Steam, always launch it through Mod Organizer, to prevent updates from breaking the list and ending your playthrough.
 You may need to launch the game from Steam ONCE after a reinstall to make BG3MM work.
-- You may wish to disable cloud backup of save data, as well.
-Whichever patch/hotfix you start your playthrough, you should stay on until the end of your playthrough!
+- You may wish to disable cloud backup of save data, as well. **Whichever patch/hotfix you start your playthrough, you should stay on until the end of your playthrough**!

 :::caution
 BG3 is still receiving Patches (major updates) and Hotfixes (small updates).
 These updates tend to introduce new bugs and issues to the game that may be difficult to distinguish from issues caused by mods (either with the list, or mods broken by updates).
 Major updates can also break Script Extender functionality, etc etc. This is why it is highly, highly recommended to disable automated updates.